rzamarefat/YOLONAS_DeepSORT/README.md

 ## Inference

 ## Refs:
-Thanks for this repo for DeepSORT algorithm and some utility function https://github.com/ModelBunker/Deep-SORT-PyTorch
+Thanks for this repo for DeepSORT algorithm and some utility functions https://github.com/ModelBunker/Deep-SORT-PyTorch